akhodakivskiy/VimFx/documentation/commands.md

 [`focus_previous_key` and `focus_next_key`]: options.md#focus_previous_key-and-focus_next_key

-## The `f` commands / Hints mode
+## The hint commands / Hints mode

-When invoking one of the `f` commands you enter Hints mode.
+When invoking one of the hint commands (such as `f`, `et` or one of the [`v` commands]) you enter Hints mode.
 In Hints mode, markers with hints are shown for some elements.
 By typing the letters of a hint something is done to that element, depending on the command.

 Another way to find links on the page is to use `g/`.
 It’s like the regular find command (`/`), except that it searches links only.